Executed Renaissance: Background

+Despite the relaxation of restrictions on the Ukrainian language and culture, tensions still existed between the Soviet central government in Moscow and the Ukrainian intelligentsia.
+The main source of the tension was the question of whether the loyalty of the Ukrainian intelligentsia was to the Ukrainian national movement or to the Soviet government.
+Tensions escalated in the later 1920s due to a 1925-1928 literary discussion held by the Ukrainian intelligentsia.
+The discussion was centered on the issue of whether Ukrainian literature should take course on aligning more with European literature or with Russian literature.
+In one of those discussions, Mykola Khvylovy, one of the main figures of the Ukrainian intelligentsia, urged Ukrainian literature to get away from Moscow as much as possible.
+This caused outrage within the Soviet government and Joseph Stalin specifically, who complained about Khvylovy in his letter to Lazar Kaganovich and expressed the need to combat extremes like him.
+With the eventual consolidation of power under Joseph Stalin, Korenizatsiia was slowly reversed until it was abandoned in the late 1930s in favor of Russification.

 As a title

 The term "Executed Renaissance" was first proposed in 1959 by Jerzy Giedroyc, editor of Kultura publishers in Paris, and it was devoted to publishing anti-communist writers from throughout the Polish diaspora.
 In a 13 August 1958 letter to Yuriy Lavrinenko, Giedroyc referred to an anthology of recent Ukrainian literature which Lavrinenko had prepared at Giedroyc's request:

 "About the name.
 Could it be better to give it a generic name: Executed Renaissance.
 Anthology 1917–1933 etc. The name would then sound spectacular.
 On the other hand, the humble name Anthology can only facilitate penetration by the Iron Curtain.
 What do you think?"